-ADVANCE is a collaboration between the Defence Medical Rehabilitation Centre (DMRC), Imperial College London and King’s College London.
+The ADVANCE Study is a collaboration between the Academic Department of Military Rehabilitation (ADMR, Stanford Hall), Imperial College London and King’s College London.

 The study investigates both the physical and psycho-social outcomes of battlefield casualties in the long-term, and is the first prospective cohort study in this area.
 Previous studies into war veterans have been done involving military personnel from the Vietnam and World Wars; they were of retrospective or cross-sectional design and had inconclusive results.

 Due to the world-leading battlefield trauma care provided by the UK Defence Medical Services, there was a significant increase in the survival rates of severely injured military personnel who served in the Afghanistan War of 2002-2014.
 This necessitated a comprehensive long-term study of the surviving casualties.
 ADVANCE aims to study, prospectively, the incidence of a very wide variety of physical and psycho-social outcomes.
 It will facilitate learning for future conflicts and enable appropriate support to be given to injured servicemen and their families.